exponea/exponea-android-sdk/Documentation/firebase.md

 >
 > If your app re-initializes the SDK by calling `init()` after a previous `stopIntegration()`, the push token stored by the SDK is cleared on `stopIntegration()` and the SDK cannot recover it.
 After each re-initialization, call `Exponea.trackPushToken(token)` again with the token your app already holds.
 Refer to [Re-tracking the push token after stopIntegration](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#re-tracking-the-push-token-after-stopintegration) for details.

-## Configure the Firebase Cloud Messaging integration in Engagement
+## Configure the Firebase Cloud Messaging integration in {user.mkg}

-Finally, you must configure the Firebase Cloud Messaging integration in Engagement so the platform can use it to send push notifications.
+Finally, you must configure the Firebase Cloud Messaging integration in {user.mkg} so the platform can use it to send push notifications.

-The setup requires you to use a private key from a Service Account that you create in Google Cloud and then copy-paste that key into the integration authentication in Bloomreach Engagement.
+The setup requires you to use a private key from a Service Account that you create in Google Cloud and then copy-paste that key into the integration authentication in {user.mkg}.

 Follow the steps below: